Société à responsabilité limitée / Società a responsibilità limitata / Gesellschaft mit beschränkter Haftung (Limited Liability Company)

 Withholding tax paid to treaty countries may be creditable, taxes paid on non-treaty countries may not be creditable but may be deductible.

-Holding companies that their primary purpose is holding and managing long-term equity investments in subsidiaries, are not conducting commercial activities in Switzerland, 2/3 of their assets consists in shareholdings or participations or 2/3 of their income consists in dividends or capital gains, may be exempt from cantonal and communal taxes and taxed at an effective rate of 7.85%.
+Holding companies that their primary purpose is holding and managing long-term equity investments in subsidiaries, are not conducting commercial activities in Switzerland, 2/3 of their assets consists of shareholdings or participations or 2/3 of their income consists in dividends or capital gains, may be exempt from cantonal and communal taxes and taxed at an effective rate of 7.85%.
 Furthermore, their dividends received and capital gains may qualify for the participation exemption.

 Companies that only conduct administrative functions in Switzerland and do not carry out commercial activities may be eligible for the domicile company tax regime.